What to Avoid During a Home Purchase

-What's better than buying a bunch of new stuff to adorn your future home?
-Not much.
-But making big ticket purchases before your loan closes can be a mistake.
-Until the house is really yours, there are still some hurdles to jump.
-Here are some actions to stay clear of during the home buying process to be sure the transaction goes smoothly.
+What's more fun than getting a bunch of new stuff to adorn your future home?
+Nothing.
+But buying big ticket items before your loan closes can be harmful.
+There still remain a few major hurdles to jump before your loan closes.
+Here are some things to stay clear of before closing to assure the transaction goes smoothly.

-Don't switch banks or move money around in your bank accounts.
-Bank statements from the last two or three months for your accounts (checking, savings, money market, and other accounts) will be analyzed as the lending institution makes decisions regarding your application.
-Your lender looks for a consistent rise and fall of your money each pay period, in the interest of avoiding fraud.
-Switching banks or moving money to another account - even if its merely to consolidate funds - might make it harder for the lender to review your funds.
+Don't switch banks or move finances around in your accounts.
+Bank statements from recent months for all of your accounts (checking, savings, money market, and other assets) will be reviewed as the lending institution makes decisions regarding your loan application.
+Your lender is looking for a steady flow of your money over the pay period, in order to avoid fraud.
+No matter the reason, switching banks or moving money from one account to another may raise a red flag with your lender and slow down your application process.

 Don't give funds directly to your seller (generally in cases of "for sale by owner") for earnest money.
 As a rule, your earnest money is yours, not the seller's up until the sale is final.
 The good faith money is to be applied to your expenses closing; some FSBO sellers might not know this.
 We recommend that you put the deposit into a trust account, or get an attorney to hold it until closing.
 The contract should specify who keeps the money if the home purchase fails.

 First Access Mortgage can answer questions about these "Don'ts" and many others.
 Give us a call: (985) 429-1770.